Prosecutors: Fallon Harris, 37, Shot And Killed Son Kaden Ingram, 12, Over Missing SD Memory Card

-CHICAGO (CBS) — Prosecutors on Sunday said a woman shot and killed her son in the South Chicago neighborhood all because he would not return a memory card from her car and said he didn’t know where it was.
+CHICAGO (CBS) — Prosecutors on Sunday said a woman shot and killed her son in the South Chicago neighborhood all because he would not return a memory card that had been in her car and said he didn’t know where it was.

-Fallon Harris, 33, is charged with the murder of her 12-year-old son, Kaden Ingram.
-She was ordered held without bond Sunday.READ MORE: 1 Killed, 5 Wounded In West Pullman Mass Shooting; 15-Year-Old Girl, Off-Duty Firefighter Among Injured Victims
+Fallon Harris, 37, is charged with the murder of her 12-year-old son, Kaden Ingram.
+She was ordered held without bond Sunday.READ MORE: 3 Juveniles Injured In Shooting On I-80/94 Near Burr Street

 In a proffer Sunday afternoon, the Cook County State’s Attorney’s office said at 10:14 a.m.
-Saturday in a home in the 8000 block of South Bennett Avenue in South Chicago, Harris confronted her son about her vehicle’s Secure Digital memory card that had been removed from the car the night before.
+Saturday in a home in the 8000 block of South Bennett Avenue, Harris confronted her son about her vehicle’s Secure Digital memory card that she herself had removed from the car the night before.

 Video inside the home captured Harris demanding at gunpoint that her son give her the SD card, prosecutors said.
-The boy did not produce the SD card, so Harris shot him, police said.
+Kaden did not produce the SD card, so Harris shot him, prosecutors said.

-At the time, the boy was conscious and crying, prosecutors said.
+At the time, Kaden was conscious and crying, prosecutors said.
 The initial shooting was not captured on video, but was captured on audio, prosecutors said.

-Harris then went to answer the telephone just after shooting her son, and then she walked back to her son and demanded the SD card again, prosecutors said.
+Harris then went to answer the telephone just after shooting her son, and then she walked back to Kaden and again demanded the SD card, prosecutors said.
 The boy said he did not know where the SD card was, so Harris shot him again, prosecutors said.

 This time, video captured Harris shooting her son with a silver revolver, prosecutors said.
-He collapsed on the floor, prosecutors said.READ MORE: Antwan Carter, 33, Charged With Murder In Shooting That Left 1 Dead, 3 Injured On Eisenhower Expressway In April
+He collapsed on the floor, prosecutors said.READ MORE: 6 Killed, 56 Wounded In Chicago Weekend Gun Violence

 Kaden died at the University of Chicago Medical Center, prosecutors said.